rbtttttt/Noah-bar/readme.md

  The website will be multiple pages in one, allowing the user to scroll from the top to the bottom creating an experience like reading a menu from a cocktail bar.

+ ### Color palettes:
+ The color palette used for the webpage:
+ - #f1683a
+ - #eee
+ - #black
+ The #f1683a orange color will be mainly used for headers and buzz words.

  ### Main Page:
  Carousel system will be used, each slide will represent a specific cocktail from a seasonal collection. (carousel.js , carousel.css)